COVID-19 Information and Resources

 Robin Morency was admitted to St. Elizabeth after testing positive for bilateral COVID-19 and bacterial pneumonia in December of 2021.

-After being chemically paralyzed and placed on a ventilator, Robin was able to begin therapy with the Post-COVID-19 Recovery Program with St. Elizabeth Occupational and Physical Therapists.
+After being chemically paralyzed and placed on a ventilator, Robin was able to begin therapy with a recovery program with St. Elizabeth Occupational and Physical Therapists.

 Contact Us